Actindo-AG/Documentation/DataHub/UserInterface/02h_ETLProcesses.md

     - ![Delete](../../Assets/Icons/Trash01.png "[Delete]") delete
       Click this entry to delete the selected view.
 The confirmation window to confirm the deletion is displayed.
 This menu entry is only displayed when a view is selected.

 - *Status filter*
   Click the drop-down list to filter the ETL processes for a certain status.
-The following filter modes are available:
+The following options are available:
+  - **All**
-  - **All**: All ETL processes are displayed.
+    All ETL processes are displayed.
 By default, this mode is selected.
+  - **Todo**
-  - **Todo**: All pending ETL processes are displayed.
+    All pending ETL processes are displayed.
+  - **Error**
-  - **Error**: All faulty ETL processes are displayed.
+    All faulty ETL processes are displayed.
+  - **Done**
-  - **Done**: All completed ETL processes are displayed.
+    All completed ETL processes are displayed.
+  - **Destination frozen**
-  - **Destination frozen**: All ETL processes, whose destination attribute is blocked because the corresponding entity is opened by a user, are displayed.
+    All ETL processes, whose destination attribute is blocked because the corresponding entity is opened by a user, are displayed.
+  - **Awaiting confirmation**
-  - **Awaiting confirmation**: All ETL processes that must be confirmed are displayed.
+    All ETL processes that must be confirmed are displayed.
+  - **Synchronous**
-  - **Synchronous**: All ETL processes that are executed synchronously are displayed for the duration of processing.
+    All ETL processes that are executed synchronously are displayed for the duration of processing.
-  - **Awaiting confirmation different user**: All ETL processes that must be confirmed by another user than the creator are displayed.
+  - **Awaiting confirmation different user**
+    All ETL processes that must be confirmed by another user than the creator are displayed.
+  - **Semi-automatic accepted**
-  - **Semi-automatic accepted**: All ETL processes have been confirmed are displayed.
+    All ETL processes have been confirmed are displayed.

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)